SAP-samples/cloud-sf-extension-cap-sample/README.md

 ### Step 6: Setting up SuccessFactors system

-In this step, you will configure the successFactors system to send message to the Enterprise Messaging service on Cloud platform.
+In this step, you will configure the successFactors system to send message to the SAP Enterprise Messaging.

 1. Login to the sf demo instance.